Top 10 Common Organ Donation Myths Debunked

 Did you know each donor can save up to 9 lives and impact 75 more?
-About 106,000 men, women and children are on the national organ transplant waiting list and someone new joins this list roughly every 10 minutes.
+Approximately 107,000 men, women and children are on the national organ transplant waiting list and someone new joins this list roughly every 10 minutes.
 People in need of an organ transplant are often very ill, and each day 17 people on average die while waiting for a life-saving transplant.
-In 2021 alone, 40,000 transplants were performed in the United States.
+In 2022 alone, 42,800 transplants were performed in the United States.

 While 90% of American adults are in favor of organ donation, only 60% are actually registered as donors.

 There is a lot of false information circulating about organ donation such as who is eligible to be a donor, what happens to the organs once they are donated and what will happen to the organ donor in the event of an emergency.
 Below are the most common falsehoods related to the organ donation process.
 Hopefully, by better understanding how organ donation works and who benefits, you may be persuaded to become an organ donor this year too.

 I Have a Medical Condition, So I Can’t Be an Organ Donor — MYTH